 If you find that your motivation is waning, the 3 steps you should take include:

 While the equity theory sounds great, it does have its limitations.
-For example, life isn't really all that fair.
-Rather than becoming demotivated when we feel like we were dealt a bad hand, we should instead focus on the things in life we appreciate.
+For example, life isn't all that fair.
+Rather than becoming demotivated when we feel like we're dealt a bad hand, we should instead focus on the things in life we appreciate.
 This helps put things in perspective so we never feel slighted by life or by someone else.
-People feel demotivated and stressed when they feel like life isn’t fair, sure, but life is rarely fair, so we should learn to embrace it rather than rejecting it.

 Further, outputs or rewards are seldom highly correlated with inputs.
 For example, your hard work might make you feel like you deserve a raise, but the company you work for might be strapped for cash.
 What do you do?
 Should you become demotivated and quit, or should you stick it out and further invest in the company, hoping that you (or the company) can turn it around.
 This might cause you to feel depressed and demotivated.